 TeachersFirst's BYOD Dream Tools: Free Tools that Work on ANY device!

-TeachersFirst encourages our members (membership is FREE) to add comments and ratings to help other teachers and students trying these tools.
-Apps change quickly, so we welcome your comments on any changes that may occur to these tools and their free status.
+Even the best device-agnostic resources have slight differences in capabilities on different devices.
+Encourage your students to share what they discover about additional or missing features on each type of device.
+Your class will quickly appoint experts for each resource or tool.
+TeachersFirst encourages our members (membership is FREE) to add comments and ratings to help other teachers and students who are trying these tools.
+Free resources and tools change quickly, so we welcome your comments on any changes that may occur to these tools and their free status.

 (image credit: Jeremy Keith)

 In the ClassroomUse gotLearning to focus on student learning using formative feedback and collaboration based on students' work.
 One advantage of using this site is that it helps students to organize and share work through one tool instead of trying to manage it within notebooks or folders.
 Include other support staff, such as counselors, special education instructors, and ENL/ELL teachers, as part of your learning conversations to provide a holistic approach to student learning.
 Share student growth documented on gotLearning with parents during conferences to help support upcoming learning goals.

 GradesK to 12

 In the ClassroomAccess the included guides to learn about the features of Spaces and to import your class.
 After creating a class, invite students to join by sharing the class code or link.
 Access is available on all devices and through apps available on Google Play and the Apple App Store.
 Introduce students to Spaces by asking them to upload a short video or photo introducing themselves to the class.
 Create and share student portfolios that demonstrate growth in reading, math, science, music, art, or other subjects.
 Share student work during parent/teacher conferences to show and highlight student progress.